 Far too many horse owners across the USA who try to avoid these complications by starving their horses and the market place is flooded with gadgets to help avoid the inconvience of daily stewardship of the horse.
 It is IMPOSSIBLE to starve your horse into a metabolically thriving horse.

-If your horse has access to the lush green grass and is doing seemingly OK, I strongly recommend the daily use of the Equine Challenge™ PREbiotic to help stabilize the micro-flora of your horse’s gut.
+When your horse has access to the lush green grass and is doing seemingly OK, we strongly recommend the daily use of the Equine Challenge™ PREbiotic to help stabilize the micro-flora of your horse’s gut.
 Easy keeper horses should not be fed alfalfa as the primary forage source.

-Fall is here and for those that vaccinate your horses, this would be the time to boost the immune system with increased Equine Challenge™ Probiotic or Equine Challenge™ Probiotic Blast use.
+For those that vaccinate your horses in the Spring and Fall, this would be the time to boost the immune system with increased Equine Challenge™ Probiotic or Equine Challenge™ Probiotic Blast use.
 At Equine Challenge™ we recommend 2-3 weeks prior and 2-3 weeks after vaccinations.
 Whether you know it or not, vaccinations will stress your horse’s immune system and typically more than one vaccination is given at the same time.
 It is not uncommon to see horses go off their feed, demonstrate loose stools/diarrhea or just have that weary look.